Manufactured Homes in New Mexico

 - Additions, modifications or alterations to the original structure may bring the original unit out of compliance with the HUD Manufactured Home Construction Safety Standards (MHCSS) and make the home ineligible for FHA financing.
 The additions must have been permitted by the county or other local authority and an engineers report certifying that the structural changes or additions to the property were made in accordance with the MHCSS.
 However, decks and staircases are excluded and generally do not need an engineer’s report.

 - Subject property must have a Data Plate and the HUD tags.
-The data plate can be found inside the home in one of three locations: on or near the main electrical panel, in a kitchen cabinet, in a bedroom closet.
+The data plate can be found inside the home in one of three locations: on or near the main electrical panel, in a kitchen cabinet or pantry, or in a bedroom closet.
 The data plate has a map of the United States to let the consumer know the Wind Zone, Snow Load, and Roof Load for which their home was built.
-If it cannot be found, you may request letters of label verification from the Institute for Building Technology and Safety (IBTS), by visiting IBTS’ website here.
+The HUD tags are metal plates attached to the exterior of the home.
+If the data plate or HUD tags cannot be found, you may request verification from the Institute for Building Technology and Safety (IBTS), by visiting IBTS’ website here.
 You may also call IBTS’ Label Department at (703) 481-2010.
-IBTS will provide you with 2 different certificates
+IBTS can provide you with 2 different certificates for a fee.

 - No MFH Condominiums.